1.1.4 Resources

 This brings us to the end of the tutorial.
 You should have a basic understanding about how to read Concourse pipelines and start creating your own.
 Here are some other parts of the site to help you take off with Concourse:

-How-To Guides - Contains tips for writing pipelines and examples of common pipeline workflows
+How-To Guides - Contains practical guides for working with pipelines and examples of common pipeline workflows, such as git and container workflows.

 Check out all the reference documentation: